Free Trial

 • Nvidia's growth has been impacted by geopolitical issues, particularly a ban on AI chip sales to China, which is expected to cost the company around $8 billion in sales for the last quarter.

-But even amid the general euphoria, there recently have been murmurs about whether AI mania will prove to be an echo of the late 1990s dot-com boom that culminated in an excruciating stock market meltdown in 2000 that eventually drove the U.S. economy and plunged Silicon Valley into a funk that lasted several years before the tech industry began to thrive again.
+But even amid the general euphoria, there recently have been murmurs about whether AI mania will prove to be an echo of the late 1990s dot-com boom and meltdown that plunged Silicon Valley into a funk that lasted several years.

 Where Should You Invest $1,000 Right Now?